pingcap/tidb/docs/design/2022-08-04-pessimistic-lazy-constraint-check.md

 /* s1 */ SELECT * FROM t1 FOR UPDATE; -- Here the pessimistic lock on row key '1' would be acquired
 ```

 The `INSERT` statement puts the row with `id = 1` in the transaction write buffer of TiDB without checking the constraint.
 The later `SELECT FOR UPDATE` will read and lock the row with `id = 1` in TiKV.
 If the `SELECT FOR UPDATE` succeeded, it would be difficult to decide the result set.
 Returning `(1, 1), (1, 2)` breaks the unique constraint, while returning `(1, 1)` or `(1, 2)` may be all strange semantically.
+Using the wrong result set for following operations may even cause data inconsistency.

-So, we choose to do the missing constraint check when acquiring locks.
-Whenever we are going to acquire the pessimistic lock of a key with a `PresumeKeyNotExists` flag that is already in the write buffer, we will bring the constraint check to TiKV immediately.
+So, we choose to do the missing constraint check and locking whenever a key that skipped constraint check before is read from the transaction buffer.
+In union scan or point get executors, if we involve any key in the buffer with a `NeedConflictCheckInPrewrite` flag, we will reset the flag and add it again to the staging buffer.
+Later, we can acquire locks and check the constraints for these keys.
+In this way, the result set will not break any constraint.

-This means the `SELECT FOR UPDATE` will throw a "duplicate entry" error in the case above.
+This means the read-only statements like the `SELECT FOR UPDATE` above will throw a "duplicate entry" error in the case above.
 It may be strange that a read-only statement raises errors like this.
 We should make the user aware of the behavior.

 ### Applicable Scenarios